chronoDave/Chrono-Labs/packages/portfolio-express/assets/markdown/doombox.md

 **Better performance on both front- and back-end**

-Related to less external depedencies, testing coverage and stricter IPC typing, the goal is to create a more performant version of Doombox.
+Related to less external dependencies, testing coverage and stricter IPC typing, the goal is to create a more performant version of Doombox.

 One of the big steps I've taken so far is replacing [NeDB](https://github.com/louischatriot/nedb) with my own database, [leaf-db](https://github.com/chronoDave/leaf-db).